Fund managers avoid risk in fixed income as U.S. growth slows

 NEW YORK (Reuters) - Fixed income managers are insulating themselves from pockets of risk, positioning their portfolios more defensively as trade tension weighs, the 2020 U.S. elections loom and global growth slows.

-“The concern I have around the global economy is you are seeing slowing growth,” said Gregory Peters, managing director and multi-sector and strategy head at PGIM.
+“The concern I have around the global economy is you are seeing slowing growth,” said Gregory Peters, managing director and multi-sector and strategy head at PGIM Fixed Income.
 He is shifting into higher-quality structured products and retreating from the high-yield space.

 “In our active funds, our focus has been a little more defensive.
 We’ve been a little worried about the trade war, so we’ve been investing in entities less exposed to trade,” said Anne Mathias, global rates and FX strategist at Vanguard, citing healthcare, medical devices, pharmaceuticals, U.S. utilities and some media firms, among others.